aquisenberry/avrae-docs/Fighter/secondWind.md

   <img src="https://i.imgur.com/nscoFzW.png"/>
 </p>

 Subtracts 1 from "Second Wind" counter.
 Regains hit points equal to 1d10 + your fighter level.
 Displays current and max hit points after regaining.
 Displays "Second Wind" counter.
-Prompts user to take a short or long rest if counter is not greater than 0.
+Prompts user to take a short or long rest if "Second Wind" counter is not greater than 0.

 ### Setup
 Run the code below.
 It will automatically setup counters and cvars.